 Employee Responsibilities.
 Employees must provide 30 days' advance notice of the need to take FML, when the need is foreseeable.
-When 30 days' notice is not possible, the employee must contact Benefits Outlook as soon as possible.
+When 30 days' notice is not possible, the employee must contact the Benefits Department as soon as possible.

 Employees may be required to provide the following: